Maxlab/docker-compose-development/README.md

 Tested under Linux.
 For Windows/Mac, take a look at the docker beta(heard that good performances are met) Stop all other local Webservers running on port 80/443.

-Set-up your database credentials and Blackfire profile in the conf directory
+Set-up your database credentials in the conf directory (OPTIONAL)

-- conf/mysql (`MYSQL_ROOT_PASSWORD=something`)
+- conf/mysql
-- conf/blackfire (from blackfire docs select **docker installation**, grab the exports section, paste it and remove export)
+- conf/pgsql

 Start
 ---

 - Run `./bin/dev up` from the development directory
 - \*.dev > 127.0.0.1 (if you use boot2docker, use that ip)
-    - dnsmasq
-      add a file `/etc/dnsmasq.d/dev.conf` with `address=/.dev/127.0.0.1`
+    - sudo apt-get update && sudo apt-get install dnsmasq add a file `/etc/dnsmasq.d/dev.conf` with `address=/.dev/127.0.0.1`
     - hosts
         - add `127.0.0.1 test.project.dev` to your hosts file `/etc/hosts`